MathiasDPX/starblog/_articles/50-days.md

     <div id="progress">62%</div>
 </div>

-50 Days is a HackClub event set on November 11th, 2025 -- 50 days before 2026 -- where participant has to first send a list of goals they want to achieve by the end of 2025.
-And then for the next 50 days, send a daily update about what they did.
-It doesn't give any rewards but rather encourages people to be productive.
+50 Days is a HackClub event running on November 11th, 2025 -- 50 days before 2026 --.
+The idea is simple: participants share a list of goals they want to accomplish before the end of the year, then post daily updates for the next 50 days.
+There are no prizes; the reward is the productivity you (hopefully) maintain.

-Here's my goals:
+Here are the goals I set for myself:
 - Setup [Glance](https://github.com/glanceapp/glance)
 - Create a [FreshRSS](https://freshrss.org/index.html) widget for Glance
 - Refactor [wakamitm](https://github.com/MathiasDPX/wakatime_mitm) frontend